THE MEANING OF DECIMALS

 And so with the exception of half, an ordinal number indicates into how many parts a quantity has been divided.

 A third, a fourth, a fifth, and so on, are the names of parts.
-Those ordinal numbers belong to language itself.
-They are not yet the names of numbers we call fractions, which, we are about to see, are numbers we need for measuring, and are the parts of number 1.
+Those names belong to language itself, not just to mathematics.
+Those ordinals are prior to the names of numbers we call fractions, which, we are about to see, are numbers we need for measuring, and are the parts of number 1.

 We will go into this more in Lesson 15.